-Audit Support is seen as a leader in the profession, particularly in public sector accounting issues.
-Their input is sought by professional bodies, NSW Treasury and the Office of Local Government on a wide variety of financial reporting matters, policy development and legislative proposals.
-Audit Support also contributes to the Australasian Council of Auditors-General comments on new pronouncements.
+Quality and Innovation is seen as a leader in the profession, particularly in public sector accounting issues.
+Their input is sought by professional bodies, NSW Treasury and the Office of Local Government on a wide range of financial reporting matters, policy development and legislative proposals.
+Quality and Innovation also contributes to the Australasian Council of Auditors-General comments on new pronouncements.

-Audit Support produces a monthly publication, ‘Professional Update’, available on our website.
+Quality and Innovation produces a quarterly publication, ‘Professional Update’, available on our website.
 This provides commentary on emerging issues, activities of standard setters, NSW Treasury, the Office of Local Government and other central agencies, regulators and professional bodies.

 Services to the public sector and the profession